-The Public and Indian Housing PHI Information Center (PIC) data provided by HUD, below, the average annual income of all BCACHA residents is under \$13,000 per year.
-Data provided by BCACHA demonstrates that 77% of Housing Choice Voucher participants have extremely low-incomes, 19% have very low-incomes, and 4% have low-incomes.
+The Public and Indian Housing Information Center (PIC) data provided by HUD is represented below.
+Per the data, the average annual income of all BCACHA residents is under \$13,000 per year.
+Data provided by BCACHA demonstrates that 77% of Housing Choice Voucher participants have extremely low incomes, 19% have very low incomes, and 4% have low incomes.
 An even greater percentage of public housing residents are extremely low-income (81%), while 17% are very low-income and 2% are low-income.